intelia-agility/ML_Specialization_UseCase1/README.md

 3. **Feature Engineering**: Using advanced SQL for feature extraction, including time-based features and trigonometric transformations for capturing cyclical patterns in demand.
 4. **Callable API**: Encapsulating the entire pipeline within a callable API, ensuring seamless integration and dynamic data feeding into the production model.

-### Data Preprocessing Steps
+##### Data Preprocessing Steps
-The pipeline includes:
+The detailed steps of our data preprocessing pipeline are as follows:

-- **Data Joining and Cleaning**: SQL queries to integrate and clean the data.
+- **Joining and Cleaning**: Leveraging SQL in BigQuery to integrate taxi trip and weather data, followed by rigorous cleaning to ensure data quality.
-- **Capping Outliers**: Applying techniques to mitigate outliers in trip duration, distance, and cost.
+- **Outlier Capping**: Utilizing statistical methods to cap outliers and standardize trip duration, distance, and cost data.
-- **Feature Extraction and Sorting**: Extracting informative attributes and organizing data systematically.
+- **Feature Extraction**: Extracting critical features and sorting data to lay the groundwork for effective aggregation and analysis.
-- **Data Aggregation**: Grouping data to analyze trends at the community area level.
+- **Data Aggregation**: Aggregating data at the community area level to discern local demand trends.
-- **Data Segmentation for Model Training**: Creating training, validation, and test sets based on different years.
+- **Model Training Segmentation**: Segmenting data into distinct sets for training, validation, and testing to prevent data leakage and model overfitting.
-- **Data Export**: Exporting datasets to CSV files for modeling.
+- **Exporting for Modeling**: Exporting preprocessed data as CSV files, ready for use in predictive modeling.

 **Callable API**:
 ```sql